Prime Time - Before & After School Club

 Mobile Phone.
 07857 897038 (switched on during Prime Time hours only)

-Before attending the Club, a completed registration form and fee of £7.50 per child should have been received by the Administrator (school office).
-This represents acceptance of the Club rules and is an annual requirement for each child in September (or when a place becomes available).
+To register for the club please select the link at the top of the website Home page Magic Booking.
+There is an annual registration fee of £ 10 per child.
+This involves acceptance of the Club rules and is an annual requirement for each child in September (or when a place becomes available).

 Sickness & Accidents: